 Alice Kawahatsu is a 3rd generation Japanese American who was born and raised in San Francisco.
 For the past 25 years she has been active in the Japantown community.
 You can often find her volunteering at the Japanese Cultural and Community Center of Northern California (JCCCNC) and the Konko Church of San Francisco.
 She enjoys passing down the culinary lessons she has learned from J-town elders to younger generations, visitors to San Francisco, and the greater Bay Area.

-A self-proclaimed hot chocolate aficionado who loves to get her creamy cocoa fix, Sophia also writes for Bay Area about restaurants and food trends for Eater San Francisco.
-When she's not dining out at San Francisco's newest eateries, she works as the Operations Manager for Edible Excursions and loves bringing people together to learn about and taste food.
+When she's not dining out at San Francisco's newest eateries, Sophia works as an Epicurean Concierge for Edible Excursions and loves bringing people together to learn about and taste food.
+She also writes about Bay Area restaurants and food trends for Eater San Francisco among other publications.
 She recently spent two months working on a coffee farm in Hawaii, and word on the street is, she ran a late night, cookie-delivery business out of her college dorm room.
 You can follow her musings on Twitter @phiadosa

 Anna has followed her fascination with the intersection of food and culture to Parisian tea salons, Singaporean hawker stands and Hawaiian taro farms.
 Her latest journey landed her in Kyoto, where she took pickle and soba making classes.
 Anna, who works as a sign language interpreter, writes about ethnic eats and immigrant food producers for Oakland Magazine, KQED's Bay Area Bites, and on her blog East Bay Ethnic Eats.